 A new Young Justice: Outsider released via Entertainment Weekly has revealed that Kaldur’ahm take on the mantle of Aquaman on the upcoming animated TV series.
-Kaldur’ahm is one of two fictional superheroes codenamed Aqualad was created by Brandon Vietti, Greg Weisman and Phil Bourassa for the television series Young Justice, and voiced by Khary Payton.
-He was adapted in DC Comics mainstream by Geoff Johns and Ivan Reis, under the name Jackson Hyde in Brightest Day #4 (August 2010).
+Kaldur’ahm is one of two fictional superheroes codenamed Aqualad was created by Brandon Vietti, Greg Weisman, and Phil Bourassa for the television series Young Justice, and voiced by Khary Payton.
+He was adopted in DC Comics mainstream by Geoff Johns and Ivan Reis, under the name Jackson Hyde in Brightest Day #4 (August 2010).

 “We established back in season 1 that King Orin was training Kaldur to take his place as Aquaman,” producer Greg Wiesman says.
 “Aquaman was also King of Atlantis, which to most people would be a full-time job, and yet he also had to be in the Justice League as Aquaman, which was a lot on his plate.
 His game plan was to train Kaldur’ahm to be the new Aquaman so he could go back to being King of Atlantis, which was plenty.
 What you’ll see in this season is that after everything that’s happened in season 1 and season 2, and the leadership qualities that Kaldur has shown, Orin looks at Kaldur and says, ‘You’re ready.’
 It’s a pretty momentous year for him.”